-Brain Aneurysm Symptoms Are Diagnosed at Tampa General Hospital
+Identifying Brain Aneurysm Symptoms and Warning Signs - Tampa General Hospital

 - A sudden, severe headache

 - Blurred or double vision

 - Sensitivity to light

 The longer medical care for a brain aneurysm is delayed, the greater the risk of developing lasting brain damage.
 Tampa General Hospital is a comprehensive stroke center and a leading choice for stroke patients.
 TGH was the first hospital on the west coast of Florida to receive national Comprehensive Stroke Certification from the Healthcare Facilities Accreditation Program, and employs a dedicated team of stroke specialists to provide treatment 24 hours a day, 365 days a year.

 If you notice anyone experiencing brain aneurysm symptoms, dial 9-1-1 immediately and ask for transportation to the nearest comprehensive stroke center.